etianen/django-reversion/docs/_include/admin.rst

-Register your models with a subclass of ``reversion.VersionAdmin``.
+Register your models with a subclass of :ref:`VersionAdmin`.

 .. code:: python